ThatOwl/Python-YTRipper/README.md

 - The library is designed to be safe for multi-threaded use when following the recommended patterns:
   - Keep `DownloadOptions` immutable.
   - Use stateless downloader instance or create one downloader per task.
-  - Avoid sharing mutable state (e.g., per-download temp filenames are generated).
+  - Missing: _Avoid sharing mutable state (e.g., per-download temp filenames are generated)._
 - Coordinate writes to the same directory (unique filenames or per-task temp dirs) to avoid collisions.

 ---